 A huge consideration in these changing models of work then, is how do workplaces actually change?

-A Switzerland-based study released in 2018 shows that 70% of people work remotely at least one day per week, globally.
+Careers Wiki released a study this year that shows that 68% of people work remotely at least once in a month, globally.
 For this reason, more professionals are coming to expect a progressive approach to their working environment, seeing remote working and coworking spaces as a norm.

 Coworking spaces today provide unrivalled advantages, beyond just the shared costs of rent, cleaning and communications services.
 Avila Spaces alone has more than 500 clients and is part of an international network with over 300 locations.
 Recently awarded best cowork in Lisbon, we cater for this growing coworking demand through our new Business Lounge, where companies can grow sustainably and dynamically.
 We are the best cowork space in Lisbon because we address the independent workers’ needs for these holding environments, through both people and places.